jgraley/cotest/coroutines/docs/getting-started.md

 ```
 ## Mocking with Cotest

 Mocking assets (mock object and interface class) are built just the same way as with Google Mock.
-Please see [the test case for the examples](/coroutines/test/examples-for-docs.cc) for code-under-test and mocking assets - this way we can concentrate on the Cotest test cases.
+Please see [the test case for the examples](/coroutines/test/examples-for-docs.cc) for code-under-test and mocking assets.

 Let's call a code-under-test function that makes a mock call.